 To apply for a Demolition Permit, the following information will need to be submitted to the City for assessment:

 - A completed Application for Demolition Permit: Form BA5 (Please note that all registered land owners must sign this form)

-- Two copies of a site plan at a scale of 1:200 clearly identifying the buildings or structures to be demolished
+- A site plan at a scale of 1:200 clearly identifying the buildings or structures to be demolished

 - Confirmation that the gas and electricity service providers have been notified of the proposed demolition works